The Best Philodendrons to Grow Indoors

 Philodendrons will often tell you when they are unhappy if you learn to recognize the warning signals.

-- Yellowing of the leaves is often a sign of overwatering, an undersized pot, or exposure to drafts or cold temperatures.
+• Yellow leaves are often a sign of overwatering, an undersized pot, or exposure to drafts or cold temperatures.

-- If the leaf tips turn brown and curl, you may be giving your plants too much sunlight or too much water.
-It can also be a sign of not enough water or fertilizing when dry.
-Always fertilize by watering the plants first.
+• Brown or curled leaf tips can be a sign of too much sunlight or too much water.
+It can also be a sign of not enough water or fertilizing when dry (always water well before fertilizing).

-- Don’t worry about the dropping of older leaves.
-It is natural for the climbing types to shed their lower leaves as they grow.
+• Dropping older leaves is normal; the climbing types shed their lower leaves as they grow.

 DISPLAY IDEAS

-- Allow the vines of heartleaf philodendron to cascade elegantly from a hanging planter.
-You can also drape the vines from a shelf above a doorway to create a tropical, jungle-like atmosphere.
+• Allow vines to cascade from a hanging basket or drape from a shelf above a doorway to create a tropical, jungle-like atmosphere.
+(See: 10 Best Indoor Hanging Plants)

-- Make vining philodendrons part of your interior architecture by training them to climb up a column or wrap around a window frame.
+• Train vining philodendrons to climb up a column or wrap around a window frame.
 Attach the stems to your supporting structure with florist tape until they shape themselves around it.

-- Help your climbing philodendrons go vertical by sticking a sturdy trellis or pole into the pot for them to grab onto.
+• Help climbing philodendrons go vertical by sticking a decorative trellis or pole into the pot for them to grab onto.
 A rough surface, such as a sphagnum or rope-covered plant pole, will give them something to cling to.
 You can even create a philodendron topiary by training it around a cone-shaped support.

-- If you live in a mild climate, consider growing heartleaf philodendrons outdoors in a shady area as a fast-growing leafy groundcover.
-Or allow them to vine around a tree trunk, trellis or other vertical support.
+• In mild climates, consider growing philodendrons outdoors in a shady area as a fast-growing groundcover; or allow them to vine around a tree trunk, trellis, or other vertical support.

 RELATED: